Governance and Policies

 - Executive Action Committee - to be activated when there is a crisis and the Board cannot be convened

-The Board also has two established advisory groups: the Health Advisory Council (Governor involved: David Sanders) and the Food Standards Committee (Governors involved: Claire Andrews and Bob Trice).
+The Board also has two established advisory groups: the Health Advisory Council (Governor involved: David Sanders), the Food Standards Committee (Governors involved: Claire Andrews and Bob Trice).
 Each provides advice and intelligence on matters relating to the health and food sectors respectively.
-The Health Advisory Council may from time to time manage the award of grant funds with any final recommendations for the Board's approval.
-Terms of reference for our committees can be found to the right of this page.
 We also have a wider advisory group drawing on healthcare professionals from across the UK.
 This is called our Health Advisory Network.